 Getting To Know The Artist

-I met local artist Beth Coulter a couple of years ago at a celebration of life following the death of my friend's mother.
+I met local artist Beth Coulter a couple of years ago through a mutual friend at a celebration of life following the death of the friend's mother.
 After that initial meeting, I began to notice her work in my friend's home, as well as her other family member's homes.
-Beth's art grabbed me, intrigued me, haunted me, and one even frightened me.
-I had so many different responses to the same artist and was surprised because I will usually have one reaction to most of an individual artist's work.
-My second impression of Beth occurred when she and her husband Jason hosted my son's wedding on their amazing rural property.
-While working side by side with her decorating and setting up the reception hall, I found that she is a small woman with a lot of energy.
+Beth's art grabbed me, intrigued me, a couple haunted me, and one even frightened me.
+I had so many different responses to the same artist.
+My second impression of Beth happened when she and her husband Jason hosted my son's wedding on their amazing rural property.
+Working with her and setting up the reception hall, I found out that she is a small woman with a lot of energy.
 She works like a fireball but has the sweetest, calm demeanor.
 Being inside her lovely home afforded me a firsthand look at her most personal works adorning her walls, and I felt honored and privileged to get a peek into her world.

 Beth grew up in Central Missouri.
 She always showed promise in art classes as a young girl, but not until junior high school was her talent really realized and encouraged.
 In high school, her art teacher introduced her to art shows and competitions.
 She cites Mrs. Hayden and Mr. Scherer as the teachers that guided her into appreciating her talents.
-Beth attended workshops under artist Robert Burridge.
-After receiving inspiration from him and encouragement to follow her own style, Beth began painting freely and openly.
-Finding free time to paint while raising two daughters can be extremely challenging, but Beth finds any quiet time she can to paint.
+Beth gives credit to her mother for listening when the art teachers made her take notice of her daughter's talent.
+After high school, Beth attended workshops given under artist Robert Burridge.
+After receiving personal instruction from him about career paths, Beth began painting freely and openly.
+Finding free time to paint while raising a family can be extremely challenging, and Beth finds any quiet time she can to paint.

 A Little Q&A With the Artist